Has any Seattle athlete topped what Seahawks’ Russell Wilson, Storm’s Breanna Stewart are doing right now?

 Lauren Jackson, Storm, 2007: Probably the most dominant season in WNBA history.
 The Aussie center averaged 23.8 points and 9.7 rebounds while shooting .519 from the field and .402 from deep.
 Her player efficiency rating was an insane 35.0.
 For context, no NBA player has ever had a rating above 32.

-Michael Porter Jr., Nathan Hale basketball 2016-17: The current Denver Nugget averaged 36.2 points, 13.6 rebounds, 5.0 assists, 3.2 steals and 2.7 blocks for the unbeaten, national-champion Raiders before winning the Gatorade National Player of the Year award.
+Michael Porter Jr., Nathan Hale basketball, 2016-17: The current Denver Nugget averaged 36.2 points, 13.6 rebounds, 5.0 assists, 3.2 steals and 2.7 blocks for the unbeaten, national-champion Raiders before winning the Gatorade National Player of the Year award.

 Elgin Baylor, Seattle U men’s basketball, 1957-58: The Hall of Famer averaged 32.5 points and 19.3 rebounds while essentially carrying the Redhawks to the NCAA championship game.
-He also won the NCAA tourney’s Most Outstanding Player award despite losing in the final.
+He also won the NCAA tourney’s most outstanding player award despite losing in the final.

 Shaun Alexander, Seahawks, 2005: Won the NFL MVP award while rushing for a league-high 1,880 yards and a then-record 27 touchdowns.
 Did he have two Hall of Fame linemen in Walter Jones and Steve Hutchinson blocking for him?
 Yes.
 But it was still a monster season.